 Do you have questions about your fireplace or chimney?
 We have the answers!
 Here are some common questions we receive at Smokey’s Stoves.
-Whether you have a similar question, or one more unique, feel free to contact us.
-Call today or use the form at the bottom of the page.
-We would love to hear from you!
+Whether you have a similar question, or one more unique, feel free to contact us by using the order form below.

 Can I use my gas fireplace in a power outage?